B2C

 Outcome

-Both experiences shipped and the approach became a new team pattern
+Both experiences shipped and the approach became a new design pattern for unifying platform strategies

-Both experiences shipped and the approach became a new team pattern
+Both experiences shipped and the approach became a new design pattern for unifying platform strategies

 What launched: